nickrroberts/journal/README.md

   <img src="src-tauri/icons/128x128.png" alt="Journal Logo" width="128" />
 </p

-A lightweight macOS-based journal with privacy as the first principle.
-There's no cloud syncing.
+A lightweight journaling app for macOS, built with privacy as its core principle.
+No cloud.
+No syncing.
 No sharing.
-No other users.
-Just a nice composition experience on your mac.
+Just your thoughts — stored locally, and seen by no one but you.
+A calm, focused writing experience made just for your Mac.

 ### Features
 <p align="center">